 Why: ACT is a graduation requirement.

-How to Create a MyACT Account for State Testing: Once ACT has released the platform for use, In-Person Juniors will receive instructions on how to create a MyACT account through 30 in 3rd (Advisory), Class of 2022 Canvas Page, and ASPEN Email.
-Virtual Students will receive instructions on the day of the ACT, Class of 2022 Canvas Page, and ASPEN email.
+How to Create a MyACT Account for State Testing: Once ACT has released the platform for use, Juniors will receive instructions on how to create a MyACT account through 30 in 3rd (Advisory), Class of 2023 Canvas Page, and ASPEN Email.

 What to bring: